 He Starred In An Adult Picture When He Was 19

 When Sinatra was broke and homeless, he decided to pick up some extra cash.
 In 1934, a 19-year-old Sinatra was paid $100 for his role in The Masked Bandit.

 Sinatra did his best to keep the film a secret.
 According to Darwin Porter, author of Frank Sinatra, The Boudoir Singer: All the Gossip Unfit to Print from the Glory Days of Ol' Blue Eyes, it did not remain a secret for long.
-Fellow Rat Pack member Peter Lawford told Porter that Sammy Davis, Jr., was a collector of adult films and had a copy of The Masked Bandit.
+Fellow Rat Pack member Peter Lawford told Porter that Sammy Davis, Jr., was a collector and had a copy of The Masked Bandit.
 Allegedly, Davis, Jr. cut Sinatra's parts of the film in with a screening of another movie during a party, much to Sinatra's chagrin.
 Davis, Jr. agreed to destroy his copy of the film after Sinatra conveyed his annoyance.

 He Was Arrested For Seduction And Adultery

 In 1938, Sinatra found himself arrested under the charges of seduction of a married woman and adultery.
 At the time, these were actual crimes, and Sinatra was taken into custody by the sheriff of Bergen County, NJ.
 The 23-year-old singer posted bail, and all charges against him were eventually completely dismissed.